SonarSource/sonarqube/server/sonar-docs/README.md

 ```
 ---
 title: Demo page
-url: /sonarcloud-pricing
+url: /sonarcloud-pricing/
 ---
 ```

 ** Metadata conventions**
 * Metadata tags can appear in any order, but by convention, `title` should come first.
-* The `url` tag is optional, but by convention, should be specified to both make the publish path explicit and avoid problems potentially caused by moving or renaming files.
+* The `url` tag is required, and should start and end with '/'

 ### Includes